newbreedofgeek/react-stepzilla/README.md

 # react stepzilla
-is a  multi-step, wizard component for data collection via forms and other sub components.
+is a multi-step, wizard component for sequential data collection.
 It basically lets you throw a bunch of react components at it (data forms, text / html components etc) and it will take the user through those components in steps.
-If it's a data entry form it will tigger validation and only proceed if the data is valid.
+If it's a data-entry form it can tigger validation and only proceed if the data is valid.

 ### what does it do?